Lower back view of the JBL Xtreme 2 speaker, showing the closed USB ports door.

 The Connect+ Button

-The Connect Plus button is used to connect two or more JBL Connect+ compatible speakers together, in “party mode”, such that they all play the same audio content.
-Similar to speakers participating in Amazon’s multi room music groups, all speakers connected together via Connect+ are synced.
-That is, they all lay the same audio at the same time.
+The Connect Plus button links two or more JBL Connect+ compatible speakers together, in “party mode”.
+This way they all play the same audio content.
+Similar to speakers in Amazon’s multi room music groups.
+All participating speakers via Connect+ play the same audio at the same time.

 How to Use the Connect Plus Button